 “When I enter Friesen’s poems I am sent to my deepest roots of Sephardic, Arab, and Celtic blood.
 I ‘hear the heat somewhere over the wall’ and wonder, as he does, ‘what is behind her/ in the dark room/ what she will enter when she turns/ for a moment.’
 It’s a window I may have seen in Lisbon.
 When Friesen mentions death in this book, it is the same death of my culture, so much intermingled with life that you cannot separate them from each other.
 ‘Earth’s cornada’ wounds me in this exile where I live ‘made of rivers of thirst and birth.’
 Friesen knows well what there is behind silence.”

 — Lala Isla

-Patrick Friesen has published more than a dozen books of poetry, a book of essays, has written stage and radio plays, and has co-translated, with Per Brask, five books of Danish poetry, including Frayed Opus for Strings & Wind Instruments by Ulrikka Gernes, which was nominated for the Griffin Poetry Prize in 2016.
-In January 2020, he released a CD, Buson’s Bell, which consists of composed, as well as improvised music, and text.
-He lives in Victoria, BC.
+Patrick Friesen has published more than a dozen books of poetry, a book of essays, stage and radio plays, and has co-translated, with Per Brask, five books of Danish poetry, including Frayed Opus for Strings & Wind Instruments by Ulrikka Gernes.
+Most recently he has released the collaborative CD, Buson’s Bell, with Niko Friesen, and Outlasting the Weather: Selected & New Poems, 1994-2020, published by Anvil Press.